MikeTaylor/folio-docs/doc/fixing-mod-configuration.md

 `mod-configuration` is general and flexible, and has mostly worked well in practice.
 However, it has an important security hole: as explained at [UXPROD-3018 (Distributed Configuration)](https://issues.folio.org/browse/UXPROD-3018), modules cannot specify which permissions should govern access to which configuration entries, so that any user with access to one entry has access to them all.
 A user who has been granted permission to know whether or not tags are enabled thereby also has permission to see the LDP database connection details.
 Indeed, the contents of _all_ `mod-configuration` entries can be viewed using the developer settings at [`/settings/developer/okapi-configuration`](https://folio-snapshot.dev.folio.org/settings/developer/okapi-configuration).

+There is also at present no way to provide a given user with access to only his or her own configuration entries, without also exposing everybody else's.

-Because of this issue, [as of 28 March 2022](https://github.com/folio-org/mod-configuration/commit/812c7d15fcb264359c89c2d5b43696f7c27b9462), `mod-configuration` is [deprecated](https://github.com/folio-org/mod-configuration/blob/master/README.md#deprecation):
+Because of these issues, [as of 28 March 2022](https://github.com/folio-org/mod-configuration/commit/812c7d15fcb264359c89c2d5b43696f7c27b9462), `mod-configuration` is [deprecated](https://github.com/folio-org/mod-configuration/blob/master/README.md#deprecation):

 > This module is deprecated.
 Please do not add new configuration values to this module.
 >